cw-Guo/chaos-mesh-live-examples/environment/step4.md

 ## Observe
 Access the web-show application (or use the tab).
 The application has a built-in graph that will show the latency it's experiencing.
 With the experiment applied you will see the 10ms delay.
 Look at the dashboard, find the experiment, and drill down on its details.

-Once you enter the front end of this web show application, you will see a picture which plots the latency to ping the cluster.
-If the experiment is successfully running, you will see a picture like the following one.
+Once you enter the front-end of this web show application, you will see a graph which plots the latency to ping the cluster.
+If the experiment is successfully running, you will see a graph like the following one.

 ![latency graph example](./assets/example.png)